mathgladiator/adama-lang/reference/src/deep-tour.md

 ## Access control and presence

+As we build up the document and make it do something useful, we will want to lock down who can read the document.

+This is available via the connected event which must return true for the given user to establish a connection.

 ```adama
 private principal owner;
 public int active;

 @construct {
   owner = @who;
 }

 @connected {
   if (@who == owner || @who.isAnonymous()) {
     active++;